 Tropic movements in plants are the types of paratonic or induced movements.
 Paratonic movements include both tropic and nastic movements.
 In this module, we will only discuss the tropic movements in plants.

 Various external stimuli or environmental factors like light, gravity, water, temperature, and other factors influence tropic movement.
 The phenomenon of tropic movements in plants is popularly known as tropism.

 Tropism merely refers to the active movement of the plant’s specific parts in response to some physical and chemical factors in order to achieve different cellular growth and development.

 The six common tropisms based on external stimuli are phototropism, geotropism, hydrotropism, thermotropism, thigmotropism, and chemotropism.
-This post describes the definition, key points and different forms of tropisms in plants.
+This post describes the definition, key points and different types of tropisms in plants.